talon-one/TalonOne.cs/docs/ManagementApi.md

             var apiInstance = new ManagementApi(config);
             var applicationId = 56;  // int | The ID of the Application.
-It is displayed in your Talon.One deployment URL. var campaignId = 8.14;  // decimal? | Filter results by campaign. (optional) var createdBefore = 2013-10-20T19:20:30+01:00;  // DateTime? | Filter results comparing the parameter value, expected to be an RFC3339 timestamp string, to the coupon creation timestamp.
+It is displayed in your Talon.One deployment URL. var campaignId = 8.14;  // decimal? | Filter results by campaign. (optional) var createdBefore = 2013-10-20T19:20:30+01:00;  // DateTime? | Filter results comparing the parameter value, expected to be an RFC3339 timestamp string.
 You can use any time zone setting.
-Talon.One will convert to UTC internally. (optional) var createdAfter = 2013-10-20T19:20:30+01:00;  // DateTime? | Filter results comparing the parameter value, expected to be an RFC3339 timestamp string, to the coupon creation timestamp.
+Talon.One will convert to UTC internally. (optional) var createdAfter = 2013-10-20T19:20:30+01:00;  // DateTime? | Filter results comparing the parameter value, expected to be an RFC3339 timestamp string.
 You can use any time zone setting.
 Talon.One will convert to UTC internally. (optional) var dateFormat = dateFormat_example;  // string | Determines the format of dates in the export document. (optional)

             try